ADGEfficiency/programming-resources/fundamentals/readme.md

 # Fundamentals of Computing & Programming

-Introductory course on how computers work, how to write programs and what tools you need.
+Introductory course on how computers work, how to write programs and what tools you need to do so.

 ![](assets/1883-Böcklin-Die-Toteninsel.jpg)